G Suite is available free for educational institutions and nonprofits.

 Hangouts is G Suite’s video meeting tool.
 You can host or join video meetings.
 Anyone with the link can join, they don’t have to be a Gmail user or G Suite subscriber.
 Hangouts integrates with Calendar and can be accessed from Gmail inbox.

-You also get G Suite Admin tools, based on a central dashboard to control user accounts and security settings, and control user access to features and services, including apps from the Marketplace.
-You’ll be able to remotely manage mobile devices with Android or Chrome OSs, track usage trends and get 24/7 support from G Suite’s support team.
+You also get G Suite Admin tools, based on a central dashboard to control user accounts, security settings, and user access to features and services.
+You’ll be able to remotely manage mobile devices with Android or Chrome OS, track usage trends, and get 24/7 support from G Suite’s support team.

-Does Google Really Offer G Suite basics Free to Non-profits?
+Does Google Really Offer G Suite Basic for Free to Nonprofits?

 So we approached Google — via their exemplary support chat — and asked about this, specifically.